evilwan/raptor-chess-interface/README.md

 Large binary files (and their history) have been removed from the repository but otherwise, most files and their history are part of the new repository.

+Note that all of the history from the original repository is still available, just not through the Github web interface.
+In order to view the full history it is necessary to create a local clone of the repository and add the "--follow" option to the "git log" command.

 ## More documentation
 Checkout the [wiki](https://github.com/evilwan/raptor-chess-interface/wiki) pages for more information.

+Even more documentation is available at the original wiki on Google code.

 ## Some screenshots